Tutorial: Protect Exchange Online email on managed devices

 For Maximum minutes after screen lock before password is required, choose Immediately.

 For Number of previous passwords to prevent reuse, enter 5.

 Select OK, and then select OK again.

 Create the Conditional Access policy

 Now we'll create a Conditional Access policy that requires all device platforms to enroll in Intune and comply with our Intune compliance policy before they can access Exchange Online.
 We'll also require the Outlook app for email access.
-Conditional Access policies are configurable in either the Azure AD portal or the Intune portal.
-Since we're already in the Intune portal, we'll create the policy here.
+Conditional Access policies are configurable in either the Azure AD portal or the Microsoft Endpoint Manager admin center.
+Since we're already in the admin center, we'll create the policy here.

-In Intune, select Endpoint security > Conditional Access > New policy.
+In Microsoft Endpoint Manager admin center, select Endpoint security > Conditional Access > New policy.

 For Name, enter Test policy for Microsoft 365 email.

 Under Assignments, select Users and groups.
 On the Include tab, select All users, and then select Done.